mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

    ![Fetch URL](/static/toolpad/step-5.png)

-1. Now because data comes in different shapes and forms we provide a quick and conveniant way to `transform response` data - `enable` option and use `return data.message` expression
+1. Now because data comes in different shapes and forms we provide a quick and convenient way to `transform response` data - `enable` option and use `return data.message` expression

    ![Transform response](/static/toolpad/step-6.png)

    In the response preview pane on the right you can see transformed data will be assigned to `dogQuery`

-1. `SAVE` your changes and close dialog (by clicking anywhere outside it) to return to `Application editor`
+1. `SAVE` your changes and you will return to `Application editor`

 1. Select `DataGrid` component by clicking on it